 Falco Holster’s Belly Band with Kydex Reinforcement

 When it comes to concealed carrying in the summer, I absolutely love belly bands for their breathability, slim fit, and adaptability when it comes to carrying positions.
-Belly bands give you a few other advantages over traditional holsters for concealed carry.
+The Belly band with Kydex gives you a few other advantages over traditional holsters for concealed carry.
 Unlike a Belt Holster for concealed carry, belly bands don’t require a belt and thus you have access to a lot more styles of clothing rather than sticking to pants or shorts with belt loops.
-In comparison to IWB Kydex holsters, the belly band also acts as its own weight bearing system so that clips are not needed.
+In comparison to IWB Kydex holsters, the belly band with Kydex also acts as its own weight bearing system so that clips are not needed.

 Belly Bands vs Belt Holsters

 However, one of the biggest issues people often have with the belly band method of concealed carrying is that they often feel unsafe while carrying them.
 A lot of times this has to do with fears about retention as belly bands normally don’t have a positive method of retention like other Kydex holsters.
 Other people have concerns regarding accidentally discharging the gun since the areas on a belly band that protect the trigger traditionally do not have rigid sides to protect it.
 I personally don’t run into these problems, but I understand the fears surrounding them.
 So today we’ll be looking at Falco Holsters B105 Kydex Reinforced Belly Band which alleviates many of those fears that people have.
 By the end of this you’ll see the many benefits of the B105 Belly Band Concealed carry holster over some other options on the market.